Women in 1940s Spain: 1941

 1941 saw legislation that banned sex education, with punishments attached for teaching it.

 All legislation passed in Spain between 1936 and 1941 that was not decreed by Franco was repealed in 1941.
 1941 saw legislation that formally made abortion and conception usage illegal with attached punishments.
 Sex education was also banned, with punishments attached for teaching it.
 The Penal Code of 1870 was reintroduced in 1944, making adult and crimes of passion illegal and punishable by the state.

 In December 1941, a law allowed children who did not remember their name, have been repatriated or whose parents could not be located were registered in the Civil Registry under a new name, which facilitated that they could be adopted irregularly.
 This practice extended to the entire period of the Franco dictatorship.

-A law enacted by Franco in December 1941 said that pregnant women given death sentences would have their executions stayed until they gave birth.
+A law enacted by Franco in December 1941 stated that pregnant women given death sentences would have their executions delayed until they gave birth.
 At that point, the baby would be given to the father if he was alive and in Spain.
-Otherwise, many of these women had their newborns taken from them where, had the last names of their baby changed, and then were given to loyal Nationalist families.
-This law helped formalize the stolen babies process, a process that would not end until the middle of the democratic transition.
+Otherwise, many of these women had their newborns taken from them.
+The babies' surnames were changed, and they were given to loyal Nationalist families.
+This law helped to formalize the stolen babies process, a process that would not end until the middle of the democratic transition.
 Estimates by activists put the number of stolen babies at around 30,960 boys and girls.

 On 10 March 1941, a Ministerial Order was made that allowed couples to have civil marriages.
 This was a new interpretation of EDL 1889/1.
 It was an amendment of Article 42 of the Civil Code.
 Civil marriages could take place though if both partners could provide a justification for not being Catholic and not wishing to have a Catholic marriage.
 Consequently, few civil marriages took place, aided by the fact that such marriages were considered by the government and society to be a rejection of the Spanish state.